Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Step 1.
 Resume review

-Once you’ve submitted your resume and requested documents through the Government of Alberta Jobs website, we will review your education and work experience.
+Once you have submitted your resume and requested documents through the Government of Alberta Jobs website, we will review your education and work experience.

-- if you live outside Alberta, we accept the successful completion of the COPAT or PARE test from the province you currently live in
+- If you live outside Alberta, we accept the successful completion of the COPAT or PARE test equivalent from the province you currently live in.

-Medical Consent and COPAT form (PDF, 1 MB)
+- Medical Consent and COPAT form (required for COPAT at correctional facilities)

-COPAT Consent and Test Record form (PDF, 1 MB)
+- COPAT Applicant Consent and Test Record form

 Step 3.
 Interview

-Use academic references instead of work-related ones if:
+Use academic references instead of work-related ones if either:

-- you don't have any work experience, or
+- you do not have any work experience

 - your work experience is very limited